 - 6 fat quarters

-- some very thin batting
+- Some very thin batting

-- and some ribbon
+- Some ribbon

 I later realized that fat quarters weren't necessarily the best for this project, but I wasn't going to let that stop me.